systematic-magic/AgingPMCtest/research_papers_html.rst

 10.1.5.
 Check that authors are separated by comma (,) followed by space.

 10.1.6.
-Check that et al is separated from List of Authors by comma (,).
+Check that et al is separated from list of authors by comma (,).

 10.1.7.
 Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after :ref:`group authorship<group_authorship>` (if present).